-- 18.1 The Parties agree that this Agreement creates only contractual obligations and obligations arising out of the nature of this Agreement as a covenant under seal.
-Without limiting the generality of the foregoing, the Parties agree that no tort or fiduciary obligations or - → This section clarifies that the liability of the parties is limited to the terms of the agreement and that the agreement does not create any additional duties that would be actionable in tort.
-For example, the owner could not sue the covenant holder in negligence, as negligence is a liabilities of any kind are created or exist between the Parties in respect of this Agreement, and nothing in this Agreement creates any duty of care or other duty on any of the Parties to anyone else.
+18.1 The Parties agree that this Agreement creates only contractual obligations and obligations arising out of the nature of this Agreement as a covenant under seal.
+Without limiting the generality of the foregoing, the Parties agree that no tort or fiduciary obligations or liabilities of any kind are created or exist between the Parties in respect of this Agreement, and nothing in this Agreement creates any duty of care or other duty on any of the Parties to anyone else.
 For clarity, the intent of this section is to, among other things, exclude tort liability of any kind and to limit the Parties to their rights and remedies under the law of contract and the law pertaining to covenants under seal.